New macro-economy trade context in regards to the industry: increased caution

 Younger consumers are seriously concerned with social and environmental causes, which many regards as being the defining issues of our time.
 They increasingly back their beliefs with their shopping habits, favoring brands that are aligned with their values and avoiding those that don’t.
 90% of Gen Z consumers believe companies have a responsibility to address environmental and social issues (#metoo, #blacklivesmatter…).
 The above generation accounts for 40% of global consumers by the end of 2020.

 Using new trends as marketing weapons for fashion & luxury brands in China

 Signs of this evolving agenda can be found beyond consumer sentiment too.
 Fashion companies are showing signs of “getting woke”; for instance, a recent data scrape of the word “feminist” in retailers showed that it has been multiplied by 5.
 Other recent examples include Fast retailing like Asos, H&M, Balenciaga, or Moschino (fast-fashion).
 Keep in mind that not all causes that fashion brands advocate are universally popular, and these can come with significant risks.

 Consumer changes: “I need it now”

-The time lag between discovery and purchase is a pain-point for customers who continue to expect better experiences.
-Companies are increasingly focusing on reducing this source of friction and launching new technologies to enable a smooth and the increasingly diverse nature of inspiration can be a source of confusion for some because it removes the direct connection between the idea and the item.
+The time lag between discovery and purchase is a pain point for customers who continue to expect better experiences.
+Companies are increasingly focusing on reducing this source of friction and launching new technologies to enable a smooth and increasingly diverse nature of inspiration can be a source of confusion for some because it removes the direct connection between the idea and the item.
 From a brand perspective, more fragmentation and degrees of separation create roadblocks in converting.

 Consumer changes: “I want to know where this is coming from”